-The text discusses the use of graphing calculators and Excel to solve problems, but there are no specific technology requirements.
-When a new calculator or spread-sheet skill becomes useful in a section, students can find the required keystrokes or commands in the text and in the Graphing Calculator and Excel[®] Manual, located within MyMathLab, as well as in Appendixes A and B discussed below.
+The text discusses the use of graphing calculators and computers, but there are no specific technology requirements.
+When a new calculator or spreadsheet skill becomes useful in a section, students can find the required keystrokes or commands in the Graphing Calculator and Excel® Manual that accompanies the text, as well as in the appendixes mentioned above.
+The text indicates where calculators and spreadsheets can be used to solve problems.
 Technology is used to enhance and support learning when appropriate-not to supplant learning.

-- The text contains two technology appendixes: a Basic Graphing Calculator Guide and a Basic Guide to Excel 2010 and Excel 2013.
+- The text contains two technology appendixes: a Basic Calculator Guide and a Basic Guide to Excel 2003, Excel 2007, and Excel 2010.
 Footnotes throughout the text refer students to these guides for a detailed exposition when a new use of technology is introduced.
-Additional Excel solution procedures have been added, but, as before, they can be omitted without loss of continuity in the text. - Each of the first seven chapters begins with an Algebra Toolbox section that reviews the prerequisite skills needed for successful completion of the chapter.
+Additional Excel solution procedures have been added, but, as before, they can be omitted without loss of continuity in the text. - Each of the first seven chapters begins with an Algebra Toolbox section that provides the prerequisite skills needed for the successful completion of the chapter.

-Topics discussed in the Toolbox are topics that are prerequisite to a college algebra course (they are often found in a Chapter R or appendix of a college algebra text).
+Topics discussed in the Toolbox are topics that are prerequisite to a college algebra course (usually found in a Chapter R or appendix of a college algebra text).
 Key objectives are listed at the beginning of each Toolbox, and topics are introduced "just in time" to be used in the chapter under consideration.

-- Many problems posed in the text are multi-part and multi-level problems. - Many problems require thoughtful, real-world answers adapted to varying conditions, rather than numerical answers.
+• Many problems posed in the text are multi-part and multi-level problems.

+Many problems require thoughtful, real-world answers adapted to varying conditions, rather than numerical answers.
 Questions such as "When will this model no longer be valid?"
-"What additional limitations must be placed on your answer?" and "Interpret your answer in the context of the application" are commonplace in the text. - Chapter objectives are listed at the beginning of each chapter, and key objectives are given at the beginning of each section. - Each chapter has a Chapter Summary, a Chapter Skills Check, and a Chapter Review.
+"What additional limitations must be placed on your answer?" and "Interpret your answer in the context of the application" are commonplace in the text. • Each chapter has a Chapter Summary, a Chapter Skills Check, and a Chapter Review.